gvolpe/trading/README.md

 $ docker-compose -f kafka.yml up
 ```

+Notice that there's another `docker-compose.yml` under `modules/` that starts both Pulsar and Redis, as well as all the application in its own network, if you're only after running the entire application instead of doing local development.

 ## Services

 The back-end application consists of 8 modules, from which 5 are deployable applications, and 3 are just shared modules.
 There's also a demo module and a web application.